-- The beneficiary has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The beneficiary was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - The beneficiary's date of birth is missing. - The beneficiary's death date occurred before the episode ended. - The episode trigger claim was not performed in an ambulatory/office-based care, IP hospital, OP hospital, or ASC setting based on its place of service. - The IP facility is not a short-term stay acute hospital as defined by subsection (d). - Measure-specific exclusions including but not limited to cancer, hip arthroplasty due to hip fracture/trauma, bilateral total hip replacement, and congenital deformity of the hip.
+- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - No main clinician is attributed the episode. - o The patient's date of birth is missing. - o The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an ambulatory/office-based care, outpatient hospital, or ASC setting based on its place of service. - The IP facility is not a short-term stay acute hospital as defined by subsection (d).7 - Measure-specific exclusions including patients with a Left Ventricular Assist Device (LVAD) or who have had recent major bowel surgery.
 For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions_Details" tabs of the Measure Codes List file.

-7 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section A.4.
+7 For more information on short-term stay acute hospitals as defined by subsection (d), please refer to Section 4.4.

-Appendix A. Detailed Measure Methodology
+4.0 Detailed Measure Methodology

-This section contains the technical details for the two overarching processes in calculating episode-based cost measure scores in more detail: Sections A.1 through A.3 describe episode construction and Sections A.4 through A.6 describe measure calculation.
+This section contains the technical details for the 2 overarching processes in calculating episode-based cost measure scores in more detail: Sections 4.1 through 4.3 describe episode construction and Sections 4.4 through 4.6 describe measure calculation.

-A.1 Trigger and Define an Episode
+4.1 Trigger and Define an Episode

-Elective Primary Hip Arthroplasty episodes are defined by Current Procedural Terminology / Healthcare Common Procedure Coding System (CPT/HCPCS) codes on Part B Physician/Supplier (Carrier) claims that open, or trigger, an episode.
-For the codes and logic relevant to this section please see the "Triggers" tab of the Elective Primary Hip Arthroplasty Measure Codes List.
+Colon and Rectal Resection episodes are defined by Current Procedural Terminology / Healthcare Common Procedure Coding System (CPT/HCPCS) codes on Part B Physician/Supplier (Carrier) claims that open, or trigger, an episode.
+For the codes and logic relevant to this section please refer to the "Triggers" tab(s) in the Colon and Rectal Resection Measure Codes List.

-The steps for defining an episode for the Elective Primary Hip Arthroplasty episode group are as follows:
+The steps for defining an episode for the Colon and Rectal Resection episode group are as follows:

-- Identify Part B Physician/Supplier claim lines with positive standardized payment that have a trigger code. - Trigger an episode if all the following conditions are met for an identified Part B Physician/Supplier claim line: - It was billed by a clinician of a specialty that is eligible for MIPS. - It does not have a post-operative modifier code.8 - o It is the highest cost claim line across all claim lines identified in the above bullets and that have any Elective Primary Hip Arthroplasty trigger code billed for the beneficiary on that day.
-If multiple Part B Physician/Supplier claim lines with a trigger code occur on different days within a concurrent IP stay, an episode will be triggered by the claim line with the earliest expense date during the IP stay. - Identify episodes that have a concurrent IP stay by identifying the first IP stay with a relevant Medicare Severity Diagnosis-Related Group (MS-DRG) code for the beneficiary that is concurrent to the expense date for the trigger Part B Physician/Supplier claim line. - Establish the episode window as follows: - Establish the episode trigger date as the IP start date if an IP stay with a relevant DRG concurrent with the trigger is found, otherwise the expense date of the trigger code. - o Establish the episode start date as 30 days prior to the episode trigger date. - o Establish the episode end date as 90 days after the episode trigger date.
+- Identify Part B Physician/Supplier claim lines with positive standardized payment that have a trigger code. - Trigger an episode if all the following conditions are met for an identified Part B Physician/Supplier claim line: - It was billed by a clinician of a specialty that is eligible for MIPS. - It does not have a post-operative modifier code.8 - o It is the highest cost claim line across all claim lines identified in the above bullets and that have any Colon and Rectal Resection trigger code billed for the patient on that day.
+If multiple Part B Physician/Supplier claim lines with a trigger code occur on different days within a concurrent IP stay, an episode will be triggered by the claim line with the earliest expense date during the IP stay. - Identify episodes that have a concurrent IP stay by identifying the first IP stay with a relevant Medicare Severity Diagnosis-Related Group (MS-DRG) code for the patient that is concurrent to the expense date for the trigger Part B Physician/Supplier claim line. - Establish the episode window as follows: - Establish the episode trigger date as the date of admission if an IP stay with a relevant DRG concurrent with the trigger is found, otherwise the expense date of the trigger code. - o Establish the episode start date as 15 days prior to the episode trigger date. - o Establish the episode end date as 90 days after the episode trigger date.